Akmeņrags Lighthouse and Shoal - one of the largest ship graveyards in the Baltic Sea

-In the case of war and military conflicts in the 19th and 20th centuries, lighthouses were important military-strategic objects that the enemy sought to destroy in order to obstruct or impede the movement of enemy ships in coastal waters.
-The same thing happened with the Akmensrags lighthouse.
-To protect the ships from the cunning shoals here, the first navigation fire was lit here in 1879, but 10 years later the first 28-meter-high wooden lighthouse was built here.
-It was destroyed during the First World War, a new lighthouse was built in 1921 and its fire is 37.5 meters above sea level.
+In cases of war and military conflicts in the 19th and 20th centuries, lighthouses were important military and strategic objects that the enemy tried to destroy in order to disrupt or hinder the movement of enemy ships in coastal waters.
+A similar thing happened with the Akmensrags lighthouse.
+To protect ships from the treacherous shoals located here, the first navigation light was lit here in 1879, and 10 years later the first 28-meter-high wooden lighthouse was built here.
+It was destroyed during the First World War, a new lighthouse was built in 1921 and its light is located at a height of 37.5 meters above sea level.
 This lighthouse still serves today.

 Normunds Smaļinskis, 27.10.2009.